Meet our Featured Collaborators

 Stephanie Mitton is the new Managing Director at Children First Canada.
 She is a highly accomplished leader with more than a decade of experience leading campaigns to improve the lives of children and families.
 She has built a successful career in the private, public and non-profit sectors as a versatile public affairs specialist, project manager and leader.
 She has dedicated many years to advocating on behalf of children and youth on a wide range of issues relating to the rights and wellbeing of children, including children's health and education.
 Stephanie’s professional career has included roles with World Vision Canada, National Public Relations, and most recently she served as the Assistant Director of Government Relations at Universities Canada.

-Stephanie Mitton’s Sandbox Summit topic is Advocacy & Awareness: Moving the Dial for Canada's Children.
+Stephanie Mitton’s Sandbox Summit topic was Advocacy & Awareness: Moving the Dial for Canada's Children.

 Children First Canada has a bold and ambitious vision that together we can make Canada the best place in the world for kids to grow up.© They are working to improve children's wellbeing by building greater awareness amongst Canadians about the urgent needs of kids in our country, and mobilizing government, lawmakers and influencers to change the status quo.
 Learn More